tariq7299/ArabicApp/dynamic-to-to.md

 ## Implemetation and steps

-- Orgnaize the scss files
-  - Make the structu just like bolesa landing page
-    - add contact us to section
-    - Add theme colors to map amend and amdend them
-    - Craete $spacer variables like in bolesa landing page
-    - use bootstarp in each file
-    -
-  -

 # Refrences and strenghin my knowledge of django and JWT and Graphiql

     - Read a little bit about django using Mmdn web docs_ django tutorial